owneraio/finp2p-tezos-adapter/specs/plan.md

   id>:<resource type>:<resource>`) to pairs of the form `(<KT1>, <id>)` where `<KT1>` is the address of the FA2 contract for this asset on Tezos and `<id>` is a natural number for this asset within the FA2 contract.
-Note that the FinP2P asset identifier can be opaque to the **Relay** contract (simply an ASCII string or a byte sequence, as long as they are unique within FinP2P).
+Note that the FinP2P asset identifier can be opaque to the **Relay** contract (simply a byte sequence, as long as they are unique within FinP2P).

 <!--
 - (optional) a mapping of account addresses (`tz2`) to public keys (_i.e._,